Larysmith/aws-bootcamp-cruddur-2023/journal/week3.md

 ## Authenticating Server Side

-Add in the `HomeFeedPage.js` a header eto pass along the access token
+Add in the `HomeFeedPage.js` a header to pass along the access token

 ```js
   headers: {